aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 # Backfill-GA4-to-BigQuery
 Backfill-GA4-to-BigQuery" repository offers a solution for users to backfill their GA4 data into BigQuery.
-This is useful for those who need historical data from the start of their GA4 property, as GA4 data is typically only available in BigQuery after linking the two services.
-Our solution provides a complete backfill of data to BigQuery.
+This is useful for those who need historical data from the start of their GA4 property, as GA4 data is typically only available in BigQuery after linking the two services. my solution provides a Game-Changer backfill of data to BigQuery.
 It uses OAuth 2.0 credentials for desktop applications, making authentication easier and well-suited for IDEs like Google Colab.

 ## Table of Contents